missystem/cis415review/lecturenotes06.md

 ### First-Come, First-Served (FCFS)
 * Serve the jobs in the order they arrive
 * Managed with a FIFO queue
-* Non-preemptive
+* Nonpreemptive
 	- Process is run until it has to wait or terminates
 	- OS can not stop the process and put it on ready queue
+	- *Once the CPU has been allocated to a process, that process keeps the CPU until it releases the CPU, either by terminating or by requesting I/O*
 * Simple and easy to implement
 	- When a process is ready, add it to tail of ready queue, and serve the ready queue in FCFS order
 * Fair
 	- No process is starved out
 	- Service order is immune to job size (does not depend)
-	- It depends only on *time of arrival*
+	- It depends only on *time of arrival* <br />

+* Example: <br />

 | Process | Burst Time |
 |:-------:|:----------:|